A Guide to Seamless Cloud Migration

 Migrating from a local on-premises server to the cloud involves careful planning, preparation and execution of multiple steps to ensure a smooth transition:

-• Define goals and KPIs: First define what goals and objectives you want to achieve with the transition.
-Start by auditing your digital landscape and making a list of all software, applications and databases in use, what is obsolete and what would be better used via the cloud (although some assets might not need to move).
+• Define goals and KPIs: First define what goals and objectives you want to achieve with the transition, such as reducing costs, improving agility or enhancing security.
+Start by auditing your digital landscape and making a list of all systems, software, applications, resources and databases in use, what is obsolete and what would be better used via the cloud (although some assets might not need to move).
 Establish what key performance indicators (KPIs) you can use to measure the success or failure of your goals (for example, performance, timeline, costs).

 Benefits of Moving to the Cloud